kxsong554520/DebtUnity/README.md

 https://kxsong554520.github.io/DebtUnity/

 ## Note
-The placeholder username and password is "admin" and "12345" respectively
+The placeholder username and password in the login page are "admin" and "12345" respectively